 A quiz gives people a fun, interactive experience.
 For teachers, it’s a great learning tool for students that can enhance the classroom experience.
 And for businesses, it’s perfect for generating more leads, offering shareable content to attract people to your brand

-It’s easy to make a quiz with Typeform using the PRO features Calculator and Logic Jump, along with custom Thank You Screens.
-Read on to find out how it’s done using the example of our Brand Logo Quiz, which we used at Typeform for a series of successful social media campaigns.
+It’s easy to make a quiz with Typeform using Calculator and Logic Jump, along with custom Thank You Screens.
+These are available in our Essentials, Professional and Premium plans Read on to find out how it’s done using the example of our Brand Logo Quiz, which we used at Typeform for a series of successful social media campaigns.
 You can adapt this to create your own multiple choice quiz.

 At the end of the article, you can check out some other examples of quizzes we’ve built and test them out for yourself.